biemond/puppet/modules/oradb/README.md

 - Apply OPatch
 - Create database instances
 - Stop/Start database instances
-- Installs RCU repositoy for Oracle SOA Suite
+- Installs RCU repositoy for Oracle SOA Suite ( 11.1.1.6.0 and 11.1.1.7.0 )

+Some manifests like installdb.pp, opatch.pp or rcusoa.pp supports an alternative mountpoint for the big oracle files.
+When not provided it uses the files location of the oradb puppet module
+else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/xxxx/"

 Coming in next release

 - Oracle Database 11.2.0.1 Linux Client installation
+- Auto startup scripts

 Files
 -----